Hundeklemmen/DrupiCitizens/README.md

 `Citizens.setSkin(npc, skin)` - change the skin of an already spawned NPC.
 You can use either a player name, or an object containing skin data, exactly the same as `Citizens.spawn`.

-´Citizens.on("event", handler)` - Listen to citizens events.
+`Citizens.on("event", handler)` - Listen to citizens events.
 Example:

 ```js
 const Citizens = require("Citizens");